oonap0oo/small-Python-projects/README.md

     f: current through piecewise linear negative resistance G

-G is a piecewise linear negative resistance implemented using opamp(s).
+G is a piecewise linear negative resistance implemented using opamp(s), also called 'Chua diode".

 It supplies energy to the circuit and provides gain and non-linearity.